Application of Neural Ordinary Differential Equations for ITER Burning Plasma Dynamics: Simulations for ITER Plasmas

 \subsection{Simulation Scenarios}

-The multinodal burning plasma dynamics model is applied to simulate the ITER deuterium-tritium (D-T) plasma.
-The ITER heating and current drive (H\&CD) system \citep{iaea2002iter,shimada2007overview,henderson2015targeted} includes neutral beam injection (NB), ion cyclotron heating (IC), electron cyclotron heating (EC), and lower hybrid heating (LH).
+The multinodal burning plasma model (NeuralPlasmaODE) is applied to simulate the ITER deuterium-tritium (D-T) plasma.
+The ITER heating and current drive (H\&CD) system \cite{iaea2002iter,shimada2007overview,henderson2015targeted} includes 33 MW neutral beam injection (NB), 20 MW ion cyclotron heating (IC), and 20 MW electron cyclotron heating (EC) in the initial campaign, with potential upgrades to 50 MW NB, 40 MW IC, 40 MW EC, and 40 MW lower hybrid heating (LH) in the future.
 The ITER tokamak can operate in both inductive and non-inductive modes.
 In the inductive mode, the ohmic current is the primary contributor to the total toroidal current, while in the non-inductive mode, highly energetic neutral atom injection and powerful radiofrequency radiation drive most of the toroidal current.
-For this study, we select inductive scenario 2, hybrid scenario 3, and non-inductive scenario 4 from the ITER design \citep{iaea2002iter}.
-Their typical operating conditions are exhibited in Appendix \ref{sec:iter-parameters}.
+For this study, we select inductive scenario 2, hybrid scenario 3, and non-inductive scenario 4 from the ITER design \cite{iaea2002iter}.
+Their typical operating conditions are shown in Table \ref{tab:iter-parameters}.
+The important parameters are contained, including geometries, electromagnetic values, auxiliary heating powers, densities, temperatures, and impurity fractions.
+Additionally, the typical radial profiles of electron and ion temperatures, and electron and helium densities are depicted in Figure \ref{fig:iter-profiles}.
+These profiles are integrated over the core and edge nodes to obtain nodal densities and temperatures, which are used to adjust the diffusivity parameters.

+For simulating the ITER design scenarios, we model several essential particle and energy sources.
+For external particle sources, neutral beam injection introduces negative deuteron particles into the tokamak plasma, with an equal amount of tritons assumed to be supplied to maintain a balance between deuteron and triton particles.
+For external energy sources, neutral beam and radiofrequency (RF) heating systems provide auxiliary heating.
+In the inductively driven scenario, \citet{wagner2010heating} concluded that the exact proportions of NB, IC, and EC heating are not critical, but IC heating should be utilized to heat ions directly.
+Therefore, we assume all RF heating power is deposited into ions in this scenario.